Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How You Can Affect Your Kentucky Paycheck

-Modifying your pre-tax contributions can often help your bottom line.
+Modifying your pre-tax contributions can also help your bottom line.
 While your paychecks are smaller if you go this route, you’re actually sheltering more of your income from the tax man.
 Some pre-tax accounts you should consider are a 401(k) or 403(b), if your employer offers one.
 If your employer matches your contributions to a 401(k), you should make sure that you contribute enough to take full advantage of the match.
 You can get similar tax benefits from a traditional IRA if your employer doesn’t offer a 401(k).
 You can also make pre-tax contributions into a health savings account (HSA) or flexible spending account (FSA).

 If learning the ins and outs of Kentucky’s tax structure has you wanting to become a resident, take a look at our Kentucky mortgage guide to learn about buying a home in the state.
 This guide contains everything you need to know about mortgages in Kentucky, whether it be for a new home or refinancing your current one.